5.27.13 SWOD

 Motivation

-• Check out this sick, new iPhone case that serves as both a workout aid and a bludgeoning device.
-Awesome and practical.
+• Check out this innovative, new iPhone case that serves as both a workout aid and a practical phone protector.

 4.4.13 SWOD